temporalio/documentation/docs/content/how-to-use-a-list-filter-in-the-temporal-web-ui.md

 ---
 id: how-to-use-a-list-filter-in-the-temporal-web-ui
 title: How to use a List Filter in the Temporal Web UI
-description: Click on the "Advanced" button next to the input fields, and enter your List Filter.
+description: Click the "Advanced" button next to the input fields, and enter your List Filter.
 tags:
   - operation-guide
   - web-ui